-Students are expected to provide their own scientific calculator (preferably Casio).

-A textbook is included as part of the Student Resource Scheme while studying Mathematics.

-There are excursions, tournaments and competitions in which students will be able to participate.
+- Students are expected to provide their own scientific calculator (preferably Casio). - A digital or physical textbook is included as part of the Student Resource Scheme while studying Mathematics. - There are excursions, tournaments and competitions that students may be able to participate in.
 The cost will be approximately \$10 per event, although the school may subsidise these events.